-The British Pullman, A Belmond Train, has announced a cinematic new dining carriage designed by beloved filmmaker Baz Luhrmann and Oscar-winning costume and production designer Catherine Martin.
+The British Pullman, A Belmond Train, has revelaed a cinematic new dining carriage designed by beloved filmmaker Baz Luhrmann and Oscar-winning costume and production designer Catherine Martin.

 If Shakespeare’s A Midsummer Night’s Dream were reimagined as a Baz Luhrmann film, its setting might very well take place in a sumptuous railcar.
 But there’s no need to imagine.
-Celia, a new private dining and events carriage, will launch in the 2026 UK summer aboard the iconic British Pullman, A Belmond Train, carrying guests through bucolic English countryside with theatrical flair.
+Celia, a new private dining and events carriage, has officially launched aboard the iconic British Pullman, A Belmond Train, carrying guests through bucolic English countryside with theatrical flair.

 Exquisitely crafted and endlessly creative, Belmond’s Celia is set within an original 1932 Pullman carriage where a whimsical world inspired by vintage 1930s theatre and Shakespearean romance awaits.
 The 12-guest carriage has its own cocktail bar, lounge, and dining and entertainment area, offering a dream-like setting for private dining and intimate events.